Uber Shares Key Safety Tips After Murdered New Jersey Student Reportedly Got In Wrong Car

 NEW YORK (CBSNewYork) – In the wake of Samantha Josephson’s tragic murder, Uber is reminding riders to be careful before getting into a for-hire vehicle.

-The company says when you book a ride, you receive a picture of the driver, his name, and the make and model of their car.
+The company says when you book a ride, you receive a picture of the driver, his or her name, and the make and model of their car.

 MORE: Suspect Arrested In Kidnapping, Murder Of Missing New Jersey Student Found In South Carolina